Connect with us

 EAPCC previously controlled 20 per cent of the market but this has been eroded by various factors among them corporate governance issues that have affected its operations.

-ARM, which is listed at the Nairobi Securities Exchange – just like Bamburi and EACC, now controls 13.5 per cent of the market, followed by National Cement — maker of Simba brand — at 8.0 per cent.
+ARM, listed on the Nairobi bourse like Bamburi and EACC, now controls 13.5 percent of the market, followed by National Cement — maker of the Simba brand — with 8.0 percent.

 National Cement was founded in 2008, while Savannah began operations in 2012.

-The emergence of new players has brought about some stiff competition in the market, which has kept cement prices flat at Sh630 to Sh700 per 50-kilogramme bag for the past decade.
+The emergence of new players has brought about some stiff competition in the market, which has kept cement prices flat at Sh630 to Sh700 per 50-kg bag for the past decade.

-“We expect competition in high strength (42.5 & 52.5 grades) and ready mix concrete to intensify as producers respond to the growing demand from large-scale projects,” the SIB report says.
+“We expect competition in high strength and ready mix concrete to intensify as producers respond to the growing demand from large-scale projects,” the SIB report says.

 Despite the challenges, manufacturers are optimistic that the growth of the industry will persist in coming years and are investing billions of shillings in additional capacity.